bgbaroo/express-demo/src/api/auth/README.md

 the payload, the algorithms used to encode/decode the token, other metadata like issuer and audience of the token, and token expiration.

+The information embedded in the token allows the token issuer to know how to decode the token, as well as its expiration status.

-In our app, when the users login, the server signs a new JWT with a simple payload `{id: string, email: string}` with its secret key string.
+In our app, when the users login, the server signs a new JWT with a simple payload `{id: string, email: string}` with its secret key (supplied via env).

-The server returns the token to the client, which then attaches the token to its subsequent HTTP request header `Authorization`
+In the login response, the server returns the token to the client, which then attaches the token to its subsequent HTTP request header `Authorization Bearer <JWT string>`

-When users access protected resources, the server takes the token out of the client's request header.
+When users access protected resources, the server takes the token out of the client's request header and tries to decode it.
 If none is found, the server returns a `401 Unauthorized` error.

-If the token was found in the header, the server then decodes it with its secret key, and if that went bad, also returns a `401` error.
+If the token was found in the header, the server then decodes it with its secret key, and if unsuccessful, returns a `401` error.
 Expired tokens will produce the same result.

-If the token was successfully verified and decoded, the server stores the reconstructed payload for its own use.
+If the token was successfully verified and decoded, the server does something with the reconstructed payload for its own use.

-This means that if the token is good, then the client did not have to authenticate again, or tell the server who it is, since the payload information (by our own choice) already contains the `id` and `email` information.
+This means that if the token is good, then the client did not have to authenticate again, or tell the server who it is, since the JWT already contains authorization information (via _payload_, by our own choice) already contains the `id` and `email` information.

 ## JWT middleware